{{org_field_logo}}

 - Emptying the Drainage Bag:

-- Changing the Catheter Bag:
+- Changing Drainage Bags and Catheter Valves:

-- Monitoring Urine Output and Colour:
+- Monitoring Urine Output, Colour and Symptoms:

 - Checking for Leaks and Discomfort: